-Title Credit Who May Take Description Prerequisites Computer Science AP Full Year All Students Comparable to college-level, first-semester course in computer science; emphasizes object-oriented programming methodology; prepares students for the Advanced Placement Computer Science A Exam.
-Introduction to Computer Science, or concurrent enrollment in Calculus AP or instructor approval Projects in Computer Science Post-AP Full Year All Students This advanced course provides students with opportunities to develop software in a dynamic group environment.
+Title Credit Who May Take Description Prerequisites Computer Science Principles AP Full Year All Students of computer science, inviting students to develop the computational thinking vital for success across multiple disciplines.
+The course fosters innovation and encourages students to apply creative processes when developing computational artifacts.
+Students design and implement innovative solutions using an iterative process similar to what artists, writers, computer scientists, and engineers use to bring ideas to life.
+C- or better in Algebra 1, plus one of the following: (1) a Computer Science credit, (2) a non-credit online preparatory course, (3) credit by exam, (4) concurrent enrollment in an Honors Math course, or (5) Dept. recommendation Computer Science AP Full Year All Students programming methodology; prepares students for the Advanced Placement Computer Science A Exam.
+Introduction to Computer Science, or Computer Science Principles AP, or Instructor approval Projects in Computer Science Post-AP Full Year All Students This advanced course provides students with opportunities to develop software in a dynamic group environment.
 In the first semester, students study topics from intermediate and advanced college-level courses and use advanced technologies such as data structures, relational databases, SQL, Python, Java, and web technologies.
 In the second semester, students work on technologically complex (semi-professional) projects that make significant contributions to the School's academic pillar, to the Technology Department, or to the larger community such as mobile phone applications, web sites, or databases.
-3 or better on the AP Computer Science A exam, or 3 or better on the AP Computer Science Principles exam
+Instructor approval